GTK and Python

 PyGObject is a Python package which provides bindings for GObject based libraries such as GTK, GStreamer, WebKitGTK, GLib, GIO and many more.

-For more information, visit https://pygobject.readthedocs.io.
+For more information, visit the PyGObject Docs.

 PyGObject API